SeanFobbe/cr-unsc/README.md

 - Publication of full source code (Open Source)
 - Version-controlled with Docker
 - Public Domain (CC-Zero 1.0)
-- Compilation Report and Robustness Checks Report explain construction and validation of the data set in detail
+- Compilation Report and Quality Assurance Report explain construction and validation of the data set in detail
 - Secure cryptographic signatures